Did you know one of the main killers of old lenses is fungus and haze?

-With the Pelican style cases you can pack your lenses and camera gear, then throw in a handful of the Silica Gel packets and you’ll be good to go for awhile, I would say at least a month in extremely humid climate if you’re opening and closing your case every few days.
+With the Pelican style cases, you can pack your lenses and camera gear, then throw in a handful of the Silica Gel packets and you’ll be good to go for a while, I would say at least a month in an extremely humid climate if you’re opening and closing your case every few days.
 It takes about six hours for the beads to pull in the moisture and you’ll see them slowly change color letting you know when it’s time for a recharge.

 The other trick is to buy Silica bead canisters, like these.

 Hydrosorbent Silica Gel Canister 40 Grams – Amazon

 This is a fairly expensive option but also very effective if you live in humid climates.
 I haven’t tried the Ruggard Electronic Dry Cabinet yet, but I found them the other day randomly on BHphoto and thought they deserved a mention.
 They are humidity-controlled storage lockers for camera equipment.
 I’ll likely grab one of these when I move back to the USA and do a proper review then.
 They are a little expensive, but there is no maintenance and no risk of cancer, they just need power.

 Protect Your Lenses From Humidity | Final Thoughts